-Remembering friends who we lost
+Remembering friends we lost but will always remember

 Kim Lowry Kim was a people person, she was well known in her community.
 Kim loved to entertain, she volunteered at many retirement and nursing homes, as well the hospital and VON.
 Kim loved to sing and tell jokes, she always had a joke for everyone.
 She was a church and choir member, she went to Dynafit and loved going out Friday evenings with friends.
 Kim remembered everybody, she always remembered everyone’s names.
 Kim loved any social event and spending a day away.
 She was an huge Bluejays fan and loved being able to attend a game.
 Kim loved spending time with friends and loved her family dearly.
 She had a beautiful smile and always had a positive outlook on any situation.